adlnet/xAPI-Profile-Matching/README.md

 xAPI-Android-Roses
 ==================

-This is a Javascript library for test xAPI profile matching.
+This is a Javascript library for testing xAPI profile matching.

 ## License
    Copyright &copy;2016 Advanced Distributed Learning